HiSPARC/maintenance/known-issues.rst

    :Keywords:

-400 Bad Gateway
+400 Bad Request
 ^^^^^^^^^^^^^^^

-:First Sign: Errors in the |monitor|: :code:`400 Bad Gateway`
+:First Sign: Errors in the |monitor|: :code:`Error Uploader: ..
+Return code: 400`
-:Nagios: **StorageSize**
+:Nagios: **StorageSize**, **TriggerRate**
-:Determination:
+:Determination: Ensure that all required variables are being uploaded: station_id, password, data and the checksum.
-:Solution: Unknown [find out where data is lost, buffer->storage->uploader?]
+:Solution: Check that the station number and password are entered correctly in the configuration file: :code:`hisparc/persistent/configuration/config.ini`.
-:Effects: Errors in the |hisparc| Monitor and no TriggerRate updates for Nagios.
+:Effects: No data will be uploaded.

 .. :Occuring Since:
    :Fixed Since: